Skip to main content

 Suitability depends on factors including medical history, lifestyle factors such as smoking, and individual anatomy.
 In a consultation, Dr Sophie will discuss your individual circumstances, outline the potential risks and alternatives, and advise whether this procedure may be appropriate for you.

-What does facelift surgery aim to do?
+What does Facelift surgery (Rhytidectomy) aim to do?

 A facelift surgery is a surgical procedure that repositions facial tissues.
 It may change the way the cheeks, jawline, and areas around the mouth appear.
 The specific changes differ for each person and depend on factors such as anatomy, skin quality, and surgical technique.

-What to expect right after a facelift?
+What to expect right after a Facelift surgery (Rhytidectomy)?

 After a facelift, it is normal to experience some swelling, bruising, and discomfort.
 Here are some of the things you can expect during the immediate recovery period: